Trenchwise/simpsons-react-project/README.md

 This process is known as prop drilling.
 Need to drill the props one level at a time.

-To start this ondelete is sent to Simpsons at line 36.
-It will then be passed throught the other classes until it gets to the delete button.
+To start this onDelete is sent to Simpsons at line 36.
+It will then be passed through the other classes until it gets to the delete button.

 The syntax changes slightly as the function is passed down (App can pass it directly because it's in its current scope).
 This is because you only get things through your parent as a prop.
 See below.
 There is also an example of this in Simpsons on line 11.

-onDelete={this.props.onDelete} //
+onDelete={this.props.onDelete}

 This is repeated until you get to character, which then gives the delete button the information it needs.